DevOps-Crash-Course-UCLV-2026/dcc-server-performance-stats/README.md

 You are required to write a script that can analyse basic server performance stats.

 ## Requirements
-Your task is to create a script named `server-stats.sh`.
+Your task is to create a script named `server-stats-YOUR_USERNAME.sh`.
 The script must be executable on any standard Linux distribution and provide the following analytics:

 ### Core Metrics:
 * **Total CPU Usage:** Current overall utilization percentage.